projects and initiatives

 SGI’s Seed Program has a commitment to investing in foundation seed for growers, applied research into increase, production, and sustainable agricultural methods.

-• At the core of the Seed Program’s work is partnership.
-SGI leads the Southeast Native Seed Network (SENSN), a collaborative platform that brings together nonprofits, agencies, producers, Tribal partners, researchers, and grassroots groups.
+At the core of the Seed Program’s work is partnership.
+SGI coordinates the collaborative Southeast Native Seed Network (SENSN), a collaborative platform that brings together nonprofits, agencies, producers, Tribal partners, researchers, and grassroots groups.
 Together, we build shared tools, align regional priorities, and support system-wide solutions for native seed supply.